ksaze/cp_solutions/README.md

-Solutions with documentation for some competitive programming problem from codeforces by yours truly.
+Solutions with documentation for some competitive programming problems from Codeforces by yours truly.